 Nathan must survive on his wits in Jet Boy.

 Jet Boy takes us first to the city of Calgary in Canada where we meet Nathan (Brandon Nadon), a fourteen-year-old boy who has a grim life.
 He doesn’t know who his father is, his mother is a heroin addict, and he often has to rely on the good will of his neighbor to have a meal.
 As the film opens, we see that Nathan is starting to live the life of a hustler and prostitute so he has money for survival and to get fixes for his mother.
 It’s his birthday and in a remarkable sequence of events, we see him leaving the home of a John, meeting up with his drug contact Jordan, who sells him a drug packet for his mother and takes him to get a tattoo, getting into a fight with a bully at school, giving his mother the heroin and warning her to smoke it not shoot it up, then sitting alone in the kitchen, putting candles on a remaining piece of birthday cake as he celebrates his birthday by himself.
 The film then cuts to the interrogation rooms of the Calgary police station where we meet the other main character, Boon (Dylan Walsh).
-Boon seems to be a local bad-ass, brought in for questioning in handcuffs, but by his demeaner and that of the detectives comes across as some kind of informant or minor dealer in the local drug scene.
+Boon seems to be a local bad-ass, brought in for questioning in handcuffs, but by his demeanor and that of the detectives comes across as some kind of informant or minor dealer in the local drug scene.
 In another room sits Nathan.
 We discover that his mother has overdosed and Nathan somehow blames himself for her death, telling the detectives that he had wished she would die, but didn’t mean it.
 Boon is able to see into that room through one way glass, and seems very intrigued by Nathan.
 Later Nathan escapes back out onto the streets just as a social worker is about to take custody of him.

 Jordan takes Nathan to get a tattoo.

 The story begins to take shape as both Boon and Nathan head out of Calgary.
-Boon first picks up two large packages wraped in plastic and sealed with duct tape.
+Boon first picks up two large packages wrapped in plastic and sealed with duct tape.
 It appears that he is part of a large drug deal, and throughout the film he talks of something big going down.
-He demontrates his bad-ass persona when several gang members approach him after he has tranferred the packages to the trunk of his car.
+He demonstrates his bad-ass persona when several gang members approach him after he has transferred the packages to the trunk of his car.
 With one solid punch to the face, he knocks down the leader, leaving him dazed on the ground with a bloody face, while the others quickly depart when Boon starts to go after them.
 Nathan is on the road, but that means hiking along the highway on his own.
 He stops at a roadside restaurant to get something to eat (with the few coins he has left) which coincidentally (and there are a lot of these coincidences in the film) is where Boon stops to get a hamburger.
 Nathan comes over to his table and tries to latch onto Boon, but Boon doesn’t want to deal with him and leaves.
 Outside, Boon is talking on the pay phone with his contact, and writes down an important telephone number on the frosted glass of the phone booth.
 But when he hangs up, the number has been erased and nearby stands Nathan, who bargains with Boon for the number in exchange for a ride to Vancouver.
 Soon the two are headed west in Boon’s car and start to develop a friendship.
 It soon becomes evident that Nathan sees much more than a traveling companion in Boon, while Boon continues to hold Nathan at arm’s length.

 Nathan works to build up a relationship with Boon.